CHERUTO-CYNTHIA/dsc-phase-2-project-v3/README.md

  ## Top ten movies by worlwide gross earnings
 ![top 10 movies worldwide](<Visualisations/Top _10_movies_by_worldwide_gross.png>)

 The above figure shows the top movies that have the highest revenue worldwide.
-Majority of these movies and were big cultural moments on the year they came out for example Avenger Infinity War
+Majority of these movies were big cultural moments on the year they came out for example Avenger Infinity War

 ## Number of movies per genre
 ![Number of movies per genre](<Visualisations/Number_of_movies_by_genre.png>)